EPFLiGHT/LiGHT-doc/docs/clusters/rcp.md

 * `pvc` determines which scratch will be mounted to the job.
 The argument is of the form: `name_of_the_scratch:/mount/path/to/scratch`.
 Here the we are mounting the scratch named `light-scratch` to the local path `/mloscratch` **This is part may cause an error because of the LIGHT migration**
 * `gpu` is the number of GPU that you want to claim for this job (larger amount of GPU will be harder to get as ressources are limited)

+> Note: It is heavily recommended to save this command into a `shell` file, to easily edit it and launch jobs with `bash connect.sh` for instance.
+You may have two files, one for CPU-only jobs and one for GPU (make sure to give them different names).
+Generally you don't need more than those two.
+Important to know: jobs with GPUs are time limited, they are automatically shut down after 2 hours of using no GPUs, whereas there is no such limitation for CPU-only jobs.

 We can check the outputs of our container and the status of the job using the following commands respectively.
 ```bash
 # Your terminal